How long does a home assessment take?

 how much it increases before the work gets carried out.

-We also provide monitoring after the work has been carried out so you can see how the upgrades live up to
+We can also provide monitoring after the work has been carried out if you would like to ensure the upgrades live up to

 Our retrofitters are all responsible for quality assurance and we vet and onboard all our contractors